Mogaku/look-see-vue/README.md

 # look-see-vue
-Learning and sizing up Vue.js
+Learning and sizing up Vue.js.
+Having a 'look-see'.
+From scratch.